§ 7 Registration of company

 (1) An application to enter the company in the Commercial Register must be filed with that court in whose district the company has its registered office.

 (2) The application for registration may be made only after one quarter of the nominal value of each share has been deposited, unless contributions in kind have been agreed.
-In total, at least as much of the share capital must have been deposited so that the total amount of the contributions in cash paid in, plus the total nominal capital of the shares for which contributions in kind are to be paid, equals half of the minimum share capital pursuant to section 5 (1).
+In total, at least as much of the share capital must have been deposited so that the total amount of the contributions in cash paid in, plus the total nominal capital of the shares for which contributions in kind are to be paid, equals half of the minimum share capital as per section 5 (1).

 Information for non-professionals